agatonpour/Mapache/README.md

 ## Overview

-Mapache serves as the frontend interface in a Edge-to-Cloud (IoT) architecture.
+Mapache serves as the frontend interface in an Edge-to-Cloud (IoT) architecture.
 It is designed to provide researchers and field operators with live insights into environmental conditions during outdoor robot deployments, as well as export and data download capabilities

 ## System Architecture